mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/registration.md

 * URL of the instance(s) to be registered
 * Acceptance of terms of service and/or privacy policy

+A successful registration results in the provider creating an OAuth 2.0 application for the instance, including a client identifier (ID) and secret.
+It MUST grant the application all the scopes defined here and in the provider specifications of the capabilities the provider advertises to the instance (see section [04: Provider Info](provider_info.md)).
+Provider specifications MAY define exceptions to this rule.

-As the result of the registration, a provider MUST present the instance administrator a registration token that can be copied into the instance.
+After the registration, a provider MUST present the instance administrator a registration token that can be copied into the instance.

 The registration token is a JSON Web Token (JWT) that MUST includes the